VIOLIN PLACE

 This unique instrument is the first (and only) instrument I have made from all Australian woods.
 The top is made from, quarter cut, Tasmanian 'King William Pine', the back and neck is made from quarter cut and figured 'Queensland Maple' ( a eucalptus ).
 The sides are made from

-'Curly Blackbutt, and the fingerboard and tailpiece are from 'Hairy Oak' (woods from WA).
+'Curly Blackbutt and the fingerboard and tailpiece are from 'Hairy Oak' (woods from WA).

 It was fun to make.
-The price is $9,300.

 This 9 String Australian Violet (an original work made by James W Robinson) has recently won an award (Highly Commended) in the Maker of The Year Awards in the Arts & Objects category in Australia and New Zealand's largest competition showcasing showcasing the art of fine woodworking.
 The 2021 awards were judged by leading woodworkers and educators Michael Fortune, David Haig, Leslie Webb, Phoebe Everill, Melissa Ward and Simeon Dux.
 The award was presented by Carbatec.